pippinsplugins/Force-Plugin-Updates-Check/readme.txt

 3. Click this link anytime you need to force an update check to run

 == Changelog ==

+= 1.0.1 =

+* Redirect to updates page instead of index.php

 = 1.0 =